 I once moved into a place with lime green walls.
 Think key lime pie, or a tennis ball that’s been left in the rain for a few days.
 They were so bright that I had trouble sleeping at night, but my landlord said that the green was a “signature” color.
 I later saw buckets of it on extreme markdown in Home Depot.

 The lesson?
 Landlords just paint the walls with whatever color is cheapest.
 Often, that’s the same boring white or off-white — cough, excuse me, eggshell.
 That shit gets boring.

-It depends on your landlord, and your lease — in some cases, you might not be allowed to, or you might have to repaint the walls when you move out — but if you do a good enough job, many landlords will welcome a paint job.
+It depends on your landlord, and your lease — in some cases, you might not be allowed to, or you might have to repaint the walls when you move out — but if you do a good enough job, many landlords will welcome a paint job (these guys can help).
 Try an accent wall.
 Paint your kitchen blue.
 Grey looks great in a bedroom.